Chapter 34 : Work Break

 She nodded determinedly.
 "Yes.
 All this will be here when I get back, and you're right.
 I do need a break."

 Regulus shot out of his seat.
 "Brilliant!"
 His happiness wasn't fazed at all when the librarian shushed him.
 He started gathering all the books, Emily's as well, and putting them in their respective bags.
 Emily sat back, surprised, and watched silently as his did this.
 She rose and followed him as he exited the library, both of their bags over his shoulder.

-?"
+"We're going now?"
 She asked flabbergasted.